bureson/nn-compass/scenes/dilemma3.md

 What do you do?

 # Choice
-After talking to her, I send her a follow-up e-mail which outlines the consequences of her request, as I see it.
+After talking to her, I can feel that I'm still worried about putting the current project on hold.
+I decide to call her for a follow-up talk where I explain my concerns and the consequences of her request, as I see it.
 I ask her to reconsider the decision, or at least postpone it by another two weeks until we are done with the current project.

 # Variables
 - yourself-seekunderstanding-new-3_1: 0.1